varunasthana92/beginner_tutorials/README.md

 To run the package-
 1) Above mentioned dependancies are available and running in the user's system.
 2) catkin_ws workspace is properly setup.
-(If your workspace is named something else, use that name in the below commands)
+(If your workspace is named something else or is at other path, use that name and/or path in the below commands)

 ### How to build the program
 Clone the package in the catkin_ws/src directory